 CCAM’s Welding / Joining research and technology addresses both conventional and specialty welding and joining technologies.
 This focus area supports structural steel welding critical to the marine and oil and gas industries emphasizing process optimization, in-process diagnostics, and material property characterization of the weld zone.

 Additive manufacturing broadly covers a range of technologies including directed energy deposition, freeform or 3-D printing, and hybrid machining.
 Each of these technologies will have a significant impact on future manufacturing.
 CCAM’s research and technology focus supports transition of these technologies onto the manufacturing floor including topics such as process qualification/optimization, material characterization, and production operation integration.

 Composite Materials / Processing

 Composite materials promise to have a significant impact in a wide range of industries due to the unique physical properties that can be achieved.
 This includes the high strength, low weight structures that can be achieved with organic / polymer matrix composites and the high strength, high temperature capability achievable with ceramic matrix composites.
 CCAM’s research and technology focus is on the key manufacturing processes required to support the product application of composite materials including machining, joining of disparate materials, and coatings.

 Generic vs. Directed Research

 Most CCAM members will have access to the results of generic research – funded and guided by the membership to address the needs of a broad spectrum of industry members.

-Organizing Members and Tier 1 Members (see Members) can also perform directed research, allowing a member to work with CCAM staff on projects that address the specific needs of that member.
+Organizing Members and Strategic Members (see Members) can also perform directed research, allowing a member to work with CCAM staff on projects that address the specific needs of that member.